jingshuw/website/content/authors/baichen_tan/_index.md

 ---
 # Display name
-title: Ethan Lewis
+title: Baichen Tan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former undergraduate and master student (2021-2022)
+role: Undergraduate student

 # Organizations/Affiliations
 organizations: